roopekj/blog/_posts/2025-05-26-mulling-over-matrix-multiplications-in-cuda.markdown

 CUDA cores perform basic arithmetic, mainly additions, multiplications and their combination called a Fused Multiply-Add (FMA), on scalar data.
 On the other hand, in modern GPUs, *mixed precision* GEMMs are best handled by tensor cores.
 Here, *mixed precision* could mean 16-bit FP since Volta, 8-bit FP since Ada or 4-bit FP since the Blackwell architecture that is rolling out at the time of writing.
-Tensor cores are specifically built for performing Matrix Multiply-Accumulate (MMA) operations, and therefore work on entire blocks of scalar data at once.
+Tensor cores are specifically built for performing matrix-matrix multiplications and additions in mixed precision, and therefore work on entire blocks of scalar data at once.

 CUDA cores are used for graphics processing and scientific computing, as the full 32-bit precision or even 64-bit precision is often required in these domains.
 Operations that cannot be formulated in terms of the previously mentioned block matrices are also executed by CUDA cores.